 Samah El-Shahat also presents Al Jazeera’s People & Power programme.

-The views expressed in the above column are the author's own and do not necessarily reflect those of Al Jazeera.
+The views expressed in the above column are the author’s own and do not necessarily reflect Al Jazeera’s editorial policy.